vaipatel/vaipatel.github.io/content/posts/deriving-the-adjoint-equation-for-neural-odes-using-lagrange-multipliers.md

 1. Forward pass: Solve the ODE $(1)$-$(2)$ from time $t_0$ to $t_1$ and get the output $z(t_1)$.
 2. Loss calculation: Calculate $L(z(t_1))$.
 3. Backward pass: Solve ODEs $(11)$ and $(12)$ from reverse time $t_1$ to $t_0$ to get the gradient of the loss $\frac{\mathrm{d} L(z(t_1))}{ \mathrm{d} \theta}$.
-4. Use the gradient to update the network parameters \\theta.
+4. Use the gradient to update the network parameters $\theta$.

 What is the adjoint?
 --------------------